MarcosAllysson/MarcosAllysson/README.md

 ## Hello World!
 Nice to meet you 👋

-- 🔭 I’m currently working as a Python and C# programmer.
-- 🌱 I’m currently learning more about Python/Django and C#/EntityFramework and ASP.NET Core.
+- 🌱 I’m currently learning more about Python, C#/EntityFramework and ASP.NET Core.
-- 😄 Pronouns: he/him
 - ⚡ Interesting fact: developers do not write code, they resolve problems.

 <!--